1st Australian Conference on Engineering Geology

 Biography

-Prof. Dr. Xuanmei Fan is the Director of the State Key Laboratory of Geohazard Prevention and Geoenvironment Protection (SKLGP) at Chengdu University of Technology, China.
+Professor Dr. Xuanmei Fan is the Paul Marinos Distinguished World Lecturer and is the Director of the State Key Laboratory of Geohazard Prevention and Geoenvironment Protection (SKLGP) at Chengdu University of Technology, China.
 She obtained her PhD in Engineering Geology from the Faculty of Geo-Information Science and Earth Observations (ITC) at the University of Twente, Netherlands.
 Her research focuses on earthquake- and climate change-induced geological hazard chains, long-term landscape evolution, and disaster risk reduction.
 Her work has been extensively applied in emergency response and rescue operations following major earthquakes.
 Prof. Fan has served as the Principal Investigator for more than 20 national and international research projects, including a UK-China collaboration project, European initiatives, and multiple projects funded by the National Natural Science Foundation of China (NSFC).
 As the founding chair of the Global Partnership for Smart Informatics and Multi-hazard Reduction (SIMR), she seeks to address global challenges associated with increasing multi-hazard risks and climate change in a rapidly evolving world.

 Fred Baynes